ianvanhoof/ianvanhoof.github.io/_posts/2019-01-23-early-afternoon.md

 ### <em>Firstly</em>:&ensp;Typography

 I sometimes get excited and just do things.
-I haven't been really able to use [Hoefler & Co. typography](https://www.typography.com) since I was doing print.
-The jobs/projects/shops I worked on always used Adobe, and so did I. Especially when Adobe announced the new changes to Adobe web fonts.
+I haven't been able to use [Hoefler & Co. typography](https://www.typography.com) for many years.
+Since I did print.
+The jobs/projects/shops I worked on always used Adobe, and so did I. Especially when Adobe announced the new changes to Adobe Typekit web fonts.

-Much to my surprise this morning I read about [Hoefler & Co. elevating their web font platform](https://www.typography.com/webfonts/).
-They expanded to offer every single font in their collection via their cloud service.
-I am excited to use "new to me" typefaces on the web.
+Much to my surprise&mdash;this morning I read about [Hoefler & Co. elevating their web font platform](https://www.typography.com/webfonts/).
+They started by exposing their entire font library to the cloud service.
+I am SO EXCITED to use "<em>new to me</em>" typefaces on the web.
 I just had to grab that one year subscription to see how the service stacks up to Adobe's.
 We will see.

 ### <em>Secondly</em>:&ensp;Interesting Challenges Using Git with Dropbox